PranavBandi07/AI-chatbot-customer-support/README.md

 7.  **Documentation:**

     * A `README.md` file was created to document the application.
-    * Code comments were added throughout the codebase to explain its functionality and design.
 8.  **Refinement:**

     * The code was refactored to improve its readability and maintainability.